🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 FeaturesNewsCompanySchema

-We are excited to announce the addition of zero downtime migrations to Fauna Schema, available in Alpha (available in open Beta as of June, 2024).
+We are excited to announce the addition of zero-downtime migrations to Fauna Schema(GA as of October, 2024).
 This functionality allows development teams to implement schema changes without service interruptions, facilitating continuous deployment and integration practices.
-Zero downtime migrations ensure that your applications can evolve and adapt to changing requirements without the downtime and disruption traditionally associated with schema changes.
+Zero-downtime migrations ensure that your applications can evolve and adapt to changing requirements without the downtime and disruption traditionally associated with schema changes.

 Resources